seonghokLao/covid-identifier-for-ct-scans/README.md

 #### Visualization:
 ![model loss](./assets/kmeans_cluster_quality.png)![image info](./assets/kmeans_model_acc.png)
 The accuracy of our model is negatively correlated with the increasing number of clusters and performs best at 2 clusters.

-Here are sample predictions by passing in images extracted from our test dataset into our model.
 ![model predictions](./assets/kmeans_true_labels.png)![model predictions](./assets/kmeans_pred_labels.png)
 Shown above is the distribution of the true labels under our encoding, and the prediction results of our K-Means clustering model.
 Evidently, there are a lot of